 Most believe that the art travelled through Kannauj via the Mughals where Emperor Akbar encouraged the Khusboo Khana during his rule.
 There are other stories that say that the 16th century Mughal Emperor Jahangir introduced this art in Kannauj as his wife Noor Jehan bathed in Rose petals.
 Whatever be the mythology, the smell has long lingered in the excesses of peoples’ minds.

-In these record breaking summers, social media is rife with longing for monsoon and the light rain that makes the earth heave heavily with the spicy nose piercing smell of our roots.
+In these record-breaking summers, social media is rife with longing for monsoon and the light rain that makes the earth heave heavily with the spicy nose piercing smell of our roots.
 Kannauj satiates this hunger over a long process right from cultivating the clay, baking it, distilling it and capturing the steam it lets off when contained in the Deg Bhapka’s.
 Cynthia Barnett, an environmental journalist captured the process in her book, ‘Rain: A Natual and Cultural History’ where she visits the city in a quest to find Mitti Attar.
 In an article for The Atlantic, she succinctly describes the process.
-“The ancient, painstakingly slow distillation practiced in Kannauj is called deg-bhapka.
+“The ancient, painstakingly slow distillation practised in Kannauj is called deg-bhapka.
 Each still consisted of the copper deg—built atop its own oven and beside its own trough of water—and a bulbous condenser called a bhapka (receiver) that looked like a giant butternut squash.
 When a fresh supply of flowers comes in, the craftsmen put pounds of rose or jasmine or other petals into each deg, cover the deg with water, hammer a lid down on top, and seal it with mud.
 They light a wood or cow-dung fire underneath, then fill the receiver with sandalwood oil—which serves as a base for the scents—and sink it into the trough.
-The deg and bhapka are connected with a hollow bamboo pipe that carries the fragrant vapors from the simmering pot into their sandalwood oil base,” she wrote.
+The deg and bhapka are connected with a hollow bamboo pipe that carries the fragrant vapours from the simmering pot into their sandalwood oil base,” she wrote.
 She described how clay was broken into disks and placed in these apparatus for baking.

 Shukla says that the more the clay bakes in summer the better it is.
 “Mitti Attar has done a lot for Kannauj.
 We have received a geographical indication status.
 The geo-climatic conditions of the region make it favourable for the industry to grow.
 At FFDC, we are working on a project that can replace this ancient method.
 Right now the original method uses firewood and coal and is marred with safety issues.
 We want to modify this process and electrify it.
 We can make it more green and environmental friendly while making it easier to operate.
 Research has just begun and it might take two years to complete it,” he said.